kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.publish-github-pages.md

     ```
 6. Configure Dendron on local machine
     - Add parameter `siteUrl` into `dendron.yml`, where the value of param `siteUrl` will be `{username}.github.io`
-    - Add parameter `sync: sync` into  `dendron.yml` so I can used the command `Dendron: Workspace: Sync` to push changes to GitHub repo instead of relying on terminal.
+    - Add parameter `sync: sync` into  `dendron.yml` so I can use the command `Dendron: Workspace: Sync` to push changes to GitHub repo instead of relying on terminal.
     ```yaml
     vaults:
         -